-For the male readers of this blog, estrogen (also known as oestrogen) is not something that one would consider to be of any interest upon first glance.
-For one, estrogen is a female hormone, so what male in his right mind would want to start taking estrogen and getting female secondary sexual characteristics and increased fat deposits among other side effects?!
-Estrogen does have some beneficial properties for the heart, and is though to be one of the main reasons behind why females outlive males.
-However, I would still pass on it.
+For the male readers of this blog, estrogen (also known as oestrogen) is not something that one would consider to be of interest.
+For one, estrogen is a female hormone.
+What male in his right mind would want to start taking estrogen and get female secondary sexual characteristics?

-The reason I decided to write a post on estrogen, however, is because I recently read an extremely interesting 4 page interview from 2012 of our omniscient hair loss hero Dr. George Cotsarelis.
-While the main part of the interview is devoted to the oft discussed PGD2, there are a few other interesting subjects discussed.
+The reason I decided to write a post on estrogen is because I recently read an extremely interesting 2012 interview with Dr. George Cotsarelis.
+While the main part of the interview is devoted to the oft discussed PGD2, there are several other interesting subjects discussed.
 The second page of the interview is what really surprised me in a good way.

-On page 1 of this interview, Dr. Cotsarelis discusses the old and well known Dr. James Hamilton study from the 1950s in which it was found that men who were castrated before puberty (eunuchs) never went bald, but upon being given testosterone, those with a family history of baldness still started to loose hair.
+In the first part of this interview, Dr. Cotsarelis discusses the old and well known Dr. James Hamilton study from the 1950s.
+In this research, it was found that men who were castrated before puberty (eunuchs) never went bald.
+However, upon being given testosterone, those with a family history of baldness still started to loose hair.

-More recent research has suggested that a balding scalp still has all the follicle stem cells intact, but certain progenitor cells have become depleted.
+More recent research suggests that a balding scalp still has all the follicle stem cells intact.
+But certain progenitor cells have become depleted.
 Basically, the cells are there, but the activity is not there.
-In this 2012 interview, towards the end Dr. Cotsarelis mentions that perhaps blocking PGD2 will allow the stem cells to make progenitor cells again.
-However, this is not a certainty, and neither is there a given that long lost hairs will regrow again once PGD2 is inhibited.
+Dr. Cotsarelis has suggested that perhaps blocking PGD2 will allow the stem cells to make progenitor cells again.
+However, this is not a certainty, and neither is hair regrowth guaranteed once PGD2 is inhibited.

-I suspect that this powerful impact of estrogen on hair regrowth is still not strong enough to grow back all of one’s lost hair, since many/most older balding MTF transsexuals seem to get hair transplants even after getting castrated and getting on estrogen therapy.
-I was planning to write a couple of posts on MTF transsexuals this year, and hopefully I can get more direct feedback from some of them on this highly interesting issue.
+I suspect that this powerful impact of estrogen on hair regrowth is still not strong enough to grow back all of one’s lost hair.
+This is because many older balding MTF transsexuals seem to get hair transplants even after getting castrated and beginning estrogen therapy.

-Finally, for men who take Finasteride (brand names Propecia, Proscar, Finpecia, Fincar etc…), one potential side effect is increased estrogen levels, which sometimes results in the dreaded gynecomastia along with fat gain in other body areas.
-Their are numerous complaints on hair loss forums about this.
-So besides the fact that estrogen therapy is not of much use unless you get castrated, another reason for a man not to take estrogen in the hopes of growing back some hair is…. man-boobs.
+Finally, for men who take Finasteride (brand names Propecia, Proscar, Finpecia), one potential side effect is increased estrogen levels.
+This sometimes results in the dreaded gynecomastia (male breast enlargement), along with fat gain in other parts of the body.
+Their are numerous complaints on hair loss forums about this side effect.